-UEFI Secure Boot (Unified Extensible Firmware Interface) is the successor of BIOS (Basic Input Output System) and is used in new 64-bit complete computers with Windows 8 and above.
+UEFI Secure Boot (Unified Extensible Firmware Interface) is the successor to BIOS (Basic Input Output System) and is used in new 64-bit computers with Windows 8 and above.

-The standard enabled UEFI runs only signed bootloaders for security reason.
-Therefore, it is not possible to boot the computer from a CD or USB drive, unless the option is disabled.
+For security reasons, UEFI, which is enabled by default, only runs signed bootloaders.
+Therefore, it is not possible to start the computer from a CD or USB drive, unless the option is disabled.

-- Click repeatedly the F10 key (BIOS setup), before the “Startup Menu” opens.
+3. Tap the F10 key repeatedly (BIOS setup), before the “Startup Menu” opens.

-- Change the UEFI boot order according to the medium you want to boot the computer.
+5. Change the UEFI boot order according to the medium you want to use to start the computer.